 Sounds great, doesn’t it?
 Unfortunately, getting a new website isn’t as simple as clicking a button to buy.
-Like any marketing tool, it needs a bit of planning and preparation to get it just right.
+Like any marketing tool, it needs a bit of planning and preparation to get it looking and performing just right.

 The #1 Way to Ensure Your New Website is a Success

-Obviously, you’ll need a great web designer on board (hi).
-You’ll need to have adequate budget and to set aside enough time to dedicate to the project.
+Obviously, you’ll need a great web designer on board (hi), plus a copywriter if your content also needs some love.
+You’ll need to have adequate budget, and you’ll need to set aside enough time in your calendar to dedicate to the project.

 But the #1 way to ensure your new website – whether it’s a new build or a redesign – is a success is to do your homework.